Thursday 4 September 2014

 “has available expert advice from Australian and international specialists across all diverse fields of global warming including meteorology and climate science, palaeoclimate, physical sciences (physics, chemistry), life sciences (biology), social science (economics), formal science (mathematics, statistics), communication, law.

-These experts include eminent professors, PhD's, scientists and people with diverse life experience including” {wait for it}:
+These experts include eminent professors, PhD's, scientists and people with diverse life experience including”

 The Movement was founded by Queenslanders John Smeed (who professes to be a retired company director with a diploma from QIT School of Mechanical Engineering who supports the Liberals) and Case Smit (another retired company director who claims a Bachelor of Science from a unstated institute of higher learning).
 The same duo who organised former journalist and climate change denier Lord Monckton’s antipodean tour in 2010.